techwraith/techwraith.com/essays/management/leverage.md

 For each of the solutions that are both easy and effective, I list out the second and third order effects that this solution will have.
 What does it stop me from doing in the future?
 What opportunities does it open up?

 I'm looking for a solution that is both easy and effective, that provides me with the most opportunity, and the least restrictions in the future.
 If I find this solution, I've found a solution with high leverage.

-<small>Notice some rough edges in this essay?
-It's a rough draft, but I'm open by default.
-Expect to see edits soon.</small>